 “Oh!
 That reminds me of something Todd and I wanted to ask but didn’t because of all of the twin stuff going on.
 We’d like to do a Tuesday and Thursday stay-over every week.
 Todd will come home with me on Tuesday after school and we’ll do our homework and study for tests together and he’ll stay overnight and we’ll go to school together Wednesday morning.
 Then I’ll go home with him on Thursday after school and so on.
 Is it okay if we do that?”

 My folks looked at us, then our moms looked at each other.
 They nodded, and Aunt Nora said, “Let’s give it a two week trial.
 If it works out it’s fine with me.
-Doing this will insure that your homework gets done, and you should both do better on tests in the classes you have that are the same.”
+Doing this will ensure that your homework gets done, and you should both do better on tests in the classes you have that are the same.”

 “I agree,” my mom said.